-Which city is cheaper, Kuala Lumpur or Bali?
+Which place is cheaper, Kuala Lumpur or Bali?

 These are the overall average travel costs for the two destinations.

 Which city is more affordable and which is best for your travel style?
 If you're trying to figure out where to go next, comparing the travel costs between Bali and Kuala Lumpur can help you decide which place is right for you.

 Bali is a tropical, lush, and frequented island.
 It's considered by many to be an absolutely beautiful destination, too.
 Other reasons to visit include beaches, hiking, and shopping.

 Kuala Lumpur is a historic, modern, and welcoming city.
 With plenty of activities and things to do, it's a huge city that draws plenty of visitors.
 The beauty of this spot is also one of the main reasons why visitors come.
 And you can't forget about the nightlife, food, and shopping.